reduxjs/redux/docs/advanced/AsyncActions.md

 In the [basics guide](../basics/README.md), we built a simple todo application.
 It was fully synchronous.
 Every time an action was dispatched, the state was updated immediately.

 In this guide, we will build a different, asynchronous application.
-It will use Reddit API to show the current headlines for a select subreddit.
+It will use the Reddit API to show the current headlines for a select subreddit.
 How does asynchronicity fit into Redux flow?

 ## Actions